Egypt survive Benin scare to reach Cup of Nations quarter-finals

 AGADIR, Morocco, Jan 5 : Yasser Ibrahim’s superb header and Mohamed Salah's breakaway strike earned record seven-time champions Egypt a hard-fought 3-1 extra-time victory over Benin in the Africa Cup of Nations round of 16 on Monday.

-Egypt led after 69 minutes through a superb 30-yard strike from Marwan Attia, but Benin forced the game into an additional 30 minutes when they equalised late on through Jodel Dossou.
+Egypt led after 69 minutes through a brilliant 25-metre strike from Marwan Attia, but Benin forced the game into an additional 30 minutes when they equalised late on through Jodel Dossou.

 Defender Ibrahim scored his first international goal on 97 minutes when he met Attia's cross with a header from 15 yards that looped into the top corner of the net, and Salah raced clear to add the third with the last kick of the game.